webmastersmith/WGU_Cloud_Computing/D278_Scripting_and_Programming_Foundations/Scripting_Programming.md

 - How is an infinite loop created?
   - An infinite loop occurs when the condition for loop termination never becomes true.
 This can happen accidentally due to incorrect logic or intentionally for specific purposes.
 - What is a sentinel value?
-  - A sentinel value is a special data value used as a flag to indicate the end of a loop iteration.
-The loop continues until it encounters the sentinel value.
+  - special value indicating the end of a list (array).
+  - The loop iteration continues until it encounters the sentinel value.
 - What are the three parts of a loop?
   - **Initialization**: Initializing the loop variable (e.g., setting it to 0).
   - **Condition**: The condition that determines if the loop continues (e.g., while variable < 10).